-Facilitation by trained museum educators had a small but positive impact on family mathematical reasoning, engagement time, and intergenerational communication.
+Facilitation by trained museum educators had a small but positive impact on family mathematical reasoning, engagement time, and general satisfaction.

-- Facilitation was significantly associated with mathematical reasoning, general satisfaction, and intergenerational communication even after accounting for engagement time. - There was some evidence that the styles of specific educators had an additional positive impact on engagement time but a negative impact on intergenerational communication.
+- Facilitation was significantly associated with mathematical reasoning and general satisfaction even after accounting for engagement time. - There was some evidence that the styles of specific educators had an additional, independent impact on engagement time, intergenerational communication, general satisfaction, and math enjoyment.

-Facilitation by trained museum educators had a small negative impact on family general satisfaction.
+Facilitation by trained museum educators had a small negative impact on family intergenerational communication.